 Once we knew we were getting a dog, we set aside money each week in an envelope.
-We also looked for deals and kept a big list of everything we needed.
+In addition, we also looked for deals and kept a big list of everything we needed.

-How much does a purebred Vizsla puppy cost?
+How much does a new purebred Vizsla puppy cost?

 Our 8-week-old Vizsla puppy was $1,300.
 The price of a puppy depends on many factors, and it’s specifically hard to gauge if you go the breeder route.
 Many breeders have comically outdated and simple information on their websites, so you have to contact them to find out about new litters, pricing, and if the breed you want is a good fit for your family.

 How much did the first vet visit cost for our puppy?